centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

 To migrate legacy certificates, you must open the `CNIC SSL` Addon.
 Migration will then happen automatically.
 If you do not have the Addon installed or enabled, please follow the instructions below.

+### Grant User Permissions

+- **Login** to the CentralNic Reseller Control Panel (OT&E, LIVE).
+- Click on your username (top right).
+- Click on 'User management' from the dropdown menu.
+- Click on the user you use on your WHMCS system to configure its permissions.
+- **Give the following read, write and delete permissions:**

+    - **Hosting** (for CNIC cPanel Hosting Addon - currently available only on demand!)

+Please ensure that the specified permissions are granted to the user linked with your WHMCS system.

 ## SSL Addon

 ### Addon Activation